hcherkaoui/carpet/README.rst

 Carpet: Neural Net based solver for the 1d-TV problem
 =====================================================

-An adaptive optimization package for the 1d-TV problem for research purpose, featuring:
+An adaptive optimization package for the 1d-TV problem for research purpose, proposed in the following paper:

+`Hamza Cherkaoui`_, `Jeremias Sulam`_ and `Thomas Moreau`_ "`Learning to solve TV regularised problems with unrolled algorithms`_", accepted at NeurIPS 2020.

+This package implements:

-- **Classical sparse optimization algorithms**: (primal-dual) ISTA, (primal-dual) FISTA, Condat-Vu
+- **Classical solver for TV-regularized optimization problems**: (primal-dual) ISTA, (primal-dual) FISTA, Condat-Vu.

-- **Learnable algorithms**: All the iterative versions cited
+- **Learnable algorithms**: All the iterative versions cited above.

 ..
 Links to different projects